Decalf: A Directed, Effectful Cost-Aware Logical Framework: A Model of

-\subsubsection{Synthetic preorders}
+\subsubsection{Synthetic Preorders}

-We now come to a suitable definition of ``synthetic preorder'' within $\ECat$.
+We now come to a suitable definition of ``synthetic preorder'' using these two notions.

-\begin{definition} A type $A$ is called a \emph{synthetic preorder} when it is both path-transitive and boundary separated, \ie orthogonal to both $\tau : \II\lor\II\to\II_2$ and $\mathbb{S}{*}:\mathbb{S}\mathbf{2}\to\mathbb{S}\mathbf{1}$. \end{definition}
+\begin{definition} A type $X$ is called a \emph{synthetic preorder} when it is both path-transitive and boundary separated, \ie orthogonal to both $\tau \colon \II\lor\II\hookrightarrow\II_2$ and $\mathbb{S}{*}\colon\mathbb{S}\mathbf{2}\to\mathbb{S}\unit$. \end{definition}

-The benefit of defining synthetic preorders in terms of (internal) orthogonality is that they automatically form a (full, internal) reflective subcategory of $\ECat$ via \cref{lem:orthogonal-reflection}; we specialize the general result below to the case of path-transitivity.
+The benefit of defining synthetic preorders in terms of orthogonality is that they automatically form a \emph{reflective subuniverse} of types, $\UU_\RxP$, which is equipped with a \emph{localization} modal operator $\RxP$~\citep{rijke-shulman-spitters:2020} that computes a ``best approximation'' (\ie, a \emph{reflection}) of a type $X$ by a synthetic preorder $\RxP{X}$.

-\begin{corollary}[Synthetic preorder reflection] Assume that $\ECat$ is a QWI-topos.
-For any type $A$ we may define a synthetic preorder $\RxP{A}$ equipped with a map $\eta_A : A\to \RxP{A}$ to which any synthetic preorder $B$ is orthogonal.
-In other words, every type $A$ has a \emph{reflection} $\RxP{A}$ as a synthetic preorder. \end{corollary}